 Monitoring and accountability: ensuring the school meets educational and financial targets and has plans in place to meet performance objectives.

 Supporting: supporting the school by celebrating and praising achievement, but also act as a critical friend, seeking improvement and asking questions where appropriate.

-The full Governing body meets on a regular basis, usually a minimum of once a term.
+The full Governing body meets on a regular basis, usually once every half term.
 In addition to this the Governors attend sub-committee meetings at least twice a term.
-At Galley Hill we have four sub-committees; Premises, Finance, Personnel and Curriculum.
+At Galley Hill we have two sub-committees: Teaching and Learning and Resources.
 The approved minutes of the meetings held by the Governing Body detail attendance at the meetings and are available from the school office.

 As a Governing body we respect (and need) feedback from parents and we are always happy to meet with you.

 Contact can be made via the school office.

 Mr B. Robins - Chair of Governors

 Mrs K. Edwards - Vice Chair

 Mrs K. Cleveland Marwick